nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 4. Validate internal reconciliation for mismatches in storage class.
 5. If no mismatch, disable/delete the lifecycle rules.

+See architecture and workflow section below for details.

 The following rule will move all objects with under prefix `tmp/` to DEEP ARCHIVE.